YOWCT/internal-red-tape-reduction-report/content/pages/chapter-2.md

 * Communicating and marketing the Government's commitment to service excellence in internal services.

 Of note, the Management Accountability Framework (MAF) has included a few questions about service standards in its methodology.
 Early results indicate that many departments with service standards do not track performance against them and that there is no common way to measure performance for similar activities across departments.
 As a result, there is a wide range of results for similar tasks.
 For example, the days required to staff an AS-01 position range from 2.3 days to 195 days, and the mean time required to repair workplace technology device (WTD) related incidents ranges from 1 to 284 hours in the 37 large departments and agencies assessed in 2015-2016.
 The MAF will continue to promote internal service standard indicators within its methodology.
 While more work is required to arrive at fully comparative results, they serve as a starting point and could support a government-wide strategy for improving service delivery for internal services.

+{{< reportaside >}}

+##### Suggestions from users

+###### Evaluating performance

+> "The problem is not in identifying the right solutions, but in identifying the right problems.
+Improving performance results is not just about training and behaviour; it is also about effective processes and the right tools."

+###### Changing departments

+> "A guide for transferring between departments would be a good start.
+We have guides for new employees and for retiring.
+Changing departments is more frequent."

+###### Security clearance screening

+> "At IBM, staff (is) easily able to swipe in and enter IBM offices in the foreign country they are visiting – couldn't we do the same thing for the federal government?"

+###### Accessing systems

+> "Prior to rolling out the new systems, engage the union and employees for input; test pilot systems with various users who can provide critical feedback.
+Ensure there are mechanisms in place for users to provide feedback."

+{{< /reportaside >}}

 ### Process overload